Best central air conditioning units 2023

 No lifetime warrant

-For those who require high efficiency with low running costs, Rheem is the ideal brand.
-A reputable industry leader, Rheem offers three series and seven types of air conditioner.
-Units are equipped with advanced features, such as modulating burners to accurately control temperature, enhancing overall performance.
-And the Prestige Series comes with a Comfort Control system that offers on-board diagnostics, and EcoNet-enabled systems.
+Rheem is the ideal brand for those who require high efficiency with low running costs.
+Rheem is a reputable industry leader who offer three series and seven types of air conditioners.
+Units are equipped with advanced features, such as modulating burners to control temperature, enhancing overall performance accurately.
+And the Prestige Series has a Comfort Control system that offers on-board diagnostics and EcoNet-enabled systems.

 What the users say

-Go for a SEER 20 rated system and you'll be paying about $1,850 or with installation $3,000 – seriously undercutting a lot of the competition.
+Go for a SEER 20-rated system, and you'll be paying about $1,850 or, with installation, $3,000 – seriously undercutting much of the competition.

-What to look for in a central air conditioning unit
+How to choose the best central air conditioning unit

-There are crucial features that make a central air conditioning unit go from a nice-to-have to an essential element of your household.
-Below are some things to look out for as you make your purchase, in order to make your space feel as comfortable as possible.
+Some crucial features make a central air conditioning unit go from a nice-to-have to an essential element of your household.
+Below are some things to look out for as you purchase to make your space feel as comfortable as possible.

-SEER - In short, the SEER (Seasonal Energy Efficiency Ratio) of any given unit is the indication of just how powerful and efficient a unit is.
-A higher rating means more power, so the unit can cool your home more effectively.
-In order to work out the SEER of a product, its output is divided by the running cost for one year, meaning that you want to aim high for this particular reading.
+SEER - In short, any given unit's SEER (Seasonal Energy Efficiency Ratio) indicates just how powerful and efficient a unit is.
+A higher rating means more power, so the unit can effectively cool your home.
+To work out the SEER of a product, its output is divided by the running cost for one year, meaning that you want to aim high for this particular reading.

-Decibels (dB) - An overly noisy AC unit is not on the wishlist for anyone’s home, which is why it’s good to know the general bounds.
-Usually, a central air conditioning unit will create about 70dB of sound, which is similar to that of a washing machine mid-cycle, and will be louder than the average person talking.
-If you’re sound sensitive and would rather pay more to forgo excess noise, look for units with decibel readings of around 50dB.
+Decibels (dB) - An overly noisy AC unit is not on the wishlist for anyone’s home, so it’s good to know the general bounds.
+Usually, a central air conditioning unit will create about 70dB of sound, similar to that of a washing machine mid-cycle and louder than the average person talking.
+If you’re sound-sensitive and would rather pay more to forgo excess noise, look for units with decibel readings of around 50 dB.

-Warranty - Ensure peace of mind by factoring in a great warranty into the purchase of your HVAC.
-Ten years will likely be the best cover you can get, but it’s always worth reading up on exactly what is included in the service, and whether it stretches to an enhanced replacement cover for the whole unit.
+Warranty - Ensure peace of mind by factoring a great warranty into purchasing your HVAC.
+Ten years will likely be the best cover you can get, but it’s always worth reading up on what is included in the service and whether it stretches to an enhanced replacement cover for the whole unit.

 How much do the best central air conditioners cost?